Nooul/spring-boot-rest-api-helpers/README.md

 The main important parts include:

-- `@ControllerAdvices` that wrap Collections in objects {content: []) with paging and number of results information along with Status Codes based on Exceptions thrown.
+- `@ControllerAdvice`s that wrap Collections in objects {content: []) with paging and number of results information along with Status Codes based on Exceptions thrown and returns 404 in case of null returned from endpoints.
 - `BaseRepository` interface that needs to be extended by each of resource `Repositories`
 - `CustomSpecifications` does all the magic of Criteria API query generation so that filtering and sorting works along with `FilterService` that provides some helper methods to the Controller code and helps provide convert the String query params to `FilterWrapper` so that it can be injected behind the scenes.
 - `ObjectMapperProvider` that can be used by the Spring Boot Application in case serialization and deserialization need to work through fields instead of Getters and Setters